Use Local SEO to Compete with Amazon This Holiday Shopping Season

-The ability to see, touch and feel products is what has 85% of shoppers preferring to buy in-store.
+The ability to see, touch and feel products is what 85% of shoppers prefer to buy in-store.
 While 90% say that the in-store expertise of knowledgeable employees is an added bonus and makes them more likely to buy.
 The whole in-person experience is something that online retailers simply can’t offer and should be leveraged by physical retailers.

 Here are some strategies to help you improve and deliver a better in-store experience:

 - Read reviews and understand your customers’ sentiments to know exactly where and how you can enhance the customer experience

 - Create in-store only promotions which give customers the feeling of exclusivity

 - Merge online and offline experiences through social media with things like photo and hashtag contests

 3. Optimize for Local Search: